drgfragkos/gLuhn.py/README.md

 I couldn't find a tool capable of generating all possible combinations of valid card numbers (PAN) while specific digits in the PAN are known already.
 The tool can be used for validating a single PAN or it can generate all valid combinations for a partially known PAN.

+version 0.7.0
+Initial release version.

+To Do:
+Include checks for IIN and BIN